twilio/twilio-python/docs/api/rest/resources.rst

    .. attribute:: body

       The text body of the SMS message.
-Up to 160 characters long.

    .. attribute:: status